 To receive approval, restructuring plans must be constructed based on the alignment of the incentives amongst the key internal stakeholders.

 Under normal circumstances, the important internal stakeholders in a company broadly share the same goal, which is the continuation of sustainable value creation and the protection of its profits.
 However, in restructuring scenarios, the disconnect between different internal stakeholders becomes more apparent.

 - Internal Stakeholders Disconnect: Lenders vs. Equity Holders

 - Analyzing Key Stakeholder Dynamics in a Restructuring

 - Bondholders and Bondholder Committees

 Internal Stakeholders Disconnect: Lenders vs. Equity Holders

-As an example, a lender will prioritize being repaid their interest and principal amount – thereby desire the company to be more risk-averse.
+As an example, a lender will prioritize being repaid their interest and principal amount – and thereby desire the company to be more risk-averse.

-Hence, the usage of covenants as a method of protecting their interests by preventing reckless decision-making that could put their chances of being paid back in-full into question.
+Hence, the usage of covenants as a method of protecting their interests by preventing reckless decision-making that could put their chances of being paid back in full into question.

 On the other hand, equity holders theoretically have unlimited upside, which oftentimes can lead to shareholders urging for more aggressive, growth plans and new initiatives to scale the company.